 National Eligibility cum Entrance Test known as NEET is a national level medical entrance exam.
-Medical and dental aspirants, who wish to get a seat in any of state or private colleges, have to clear NEET Phase 2.
-Being one of the toughest entrance exams to crack in the country, one has to be focused and hardworking to be able to crack it. candidates should have an exceptional concentration power and should at least study 5 to 6 hours on a daily basis.
-The last few months will be especially crucial for their preparation for NEET Phase 2.
-Here is what aspirants can do to maximize their chances of clearing NEET UG Phase 2.
+Medical and dental aspirants, who wish to get a seat in any of state or private colleges, have to clear NEET.
+Being one of the toughest entrance exams to crack in the country, one has to be focused and hardworking to be able to crack it.
+Candidates should have an exceptional concentration power and should at least study 5 to 6 hours on a daily basis.
+The last few months will be especially crucial for their preparation for NEET.
+Here is what aspirants can do to maximize their chances of clearing NEET-UG 2020.

 - Revise the notes & diagrams in NCERT from the NEET syllabus.

-- Topics like Morphology of plants, animal, and plant diversity are vital for NEET Phase 2.
+- Topics like Morphology of plants, animal, and plant diversity are vital for NEET.

-- Genetics and biotechnology constitute a major portion too in NEET Phase2.
-First to grasp the concept and then practice as much as you can.
+- Genetics and biotechnology constitute a major portion too in NEET.
+First, grasp the concept and then practice as much as you can.

 - Topics like animal physiology and plant physiology and ecology must be revised in the end.

 - In Organic Chemistry, learn how reactions proceed at each step, the concept involved, conversions and make sure that you memorize all named reactions very well.

 - Understand the concepts like acidity, basicity, strength, and practice last years’ papers for questions based on them.

-- In Physical Chemistry, all formulas & their application & laws should be on your tips.
+- In Physical Chemistry, all formulae & their application & laws should be at your tips.